ClickHouse/clickhouse-docs/docs/en/cloud/security/gcp-private-service-connect.md

 This step cannot be done for Development services.
 :::

 ### Option 1: ClickHouse Cloud console

 In the ClickHouse Cloud console, open the service that you would like to connect via Private Service Connect, then navigate to **Settings**.
-Enter the `Endpoint ID` - take it from [Adding a Private Service Connection](#adding-a-private-service-connection) step.
+Enter the `Endpoint ID` retrieved from the [Adding a Private Service Connection](#adding-a-private-service-connection) step.
 Click **Create endpoint**.

 :::note
 If you want to allow access from an existing Private Service Connect connection, use the existing endpoint drop-down menu.